igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 When talking about game genders action adventures with nice decision choices are my top choice.
 I enjoy walk through new worlds and see what is hidding in the next corner.
 What are the sick ideas in the mind of the designers.

-Most things are written here are still draft and are just an idea.
+Most things that are written here are still draft and are just an idea.
 No real implementations yet.

 ## Motivation